Gluten Free

 4. Is gluten-free healthy for you?

-Most grain and flour contain gluten, whereas most seeds, nuts and some grains are gluten-free.
+Most grain and flour contain gluten, whereas most seeds, nuts, pulses/beans and some grains are gluten-free.
 The gluten in flour is helpful in baking, for making the baked goods light and helping bread, cakes, muffins, and cookies rise.
 However, the western diet is very high in gluten, as wheat is the most common flour used, and wheat has a high gluten content.
-Increasing numbers of people find that they are sensitive to gluten, or even intolerant of it.
+Increasing numbers of people find that wheat is hard to digest - they are sensitive to gluten, or even intolerant of it.
 Some develop celiac disease, which means they react adversely to even the tiniest bit of gluten.
-But fortunately, there are more gluten-free alternatives available these days.
+But fortunately, there are many gluten-free alternatives available these days.

-Gluten-free products can be eaten by anyone, regardless of their sensitivity to gluten.
-Gluten-free grains and flours are gaining in popularity today, as more people become sensitive to gluten, or simply realise it is not so healthy to base their diets mainly on wheat, so want to restrict the gluten in their diets and increase the varieties of grain they eat.
+Gluten-free products can be eaten by anyone, regardless of whether you're sensitive to gluten or not.
+Gluten-free grains and flours are gaining in popularity today, as more people find wheat difficult to digest, or become sensitive to gluten, or simply realise it is not so healthy to base your diet mainly on wheat.
+People want to restrict the gluten in their diets and also increase the varieties of healthy grain they eat.
 Spelt is another great alternative to wheat.
 Although it does contain gluten, the molecular structure of the gluten is very different, making it quite fragile and water soluble, so that it breaks down easily and is readily digestible.
-As a result, many people who cannot digest wheat very well have no problems with spelt.
+As a result, many people who don't digest wheat well have no problems with spelt.
 (See our article on spelt.)
+But coeliacs cannot eat spelt.

 But there is gluten-free and gluten-free… not all gluten-free products are equally healthy.
-Many are made with refined grain or flour.
-Only those made with whole-grain gluten-free flour or grain contain all the original nutriments.
+Many gluten-free products are made with refined grain or flour.
+Only those made with whole-grain gluten-free flour or grain contain all the original healthy nutriments.
 Once the bran and germ are stripped from the grain, in the refining process, there is basically only the starch or carbohydrate of the endosperm left.
 Most of the protein, essential minerals and vitamins are lost.
-So, at Organic Flour Mills we use only grain that hasn’t been modified in any way, so as to produce only whole-grain flour.
+So, at Organic Flour Mills in NZ we use only whole grain that hasn’t been modified in any way, so we produce only healthy whole-grain flour

 Our gluten-free flour and grain